ansible-collections/ansible-consul/README.md

   - http - The HTTP API, -1 to disable.
 Default 8500.
   - https - The HTTPS API, -1 to disable.
 Default -1 (disabled).
   - rpc - The CLI RPC endpoint.
 Default 8400.
 This is deprecated in Consul 0.8 and later.
+  - grpc - The gRPC endpoint, -1 to disable.
+Default -1 (disabled).
   - serf_lan - The Serf LAN port.
 Default 8301.
   - serf_wan - The Serf WAN port.
 Default 8302.
   - server - Server RPC address.
 Default 8300.